QuantLaw/quantlaw/README.md

 ## Related projects and publications

-It is, inter alia, used to produce the results reported in the following publication:

 It is, inter alia, used to produce the results reported in the following publications:

 - Daniel Martin Katz, Corinna Coupette, Janis Beckedorf, and Dirk Hartung, Complex Societies and the Growth of the Law, *Sci.
 Rep.* **10** (2020), [https://doi.org/10.1038/s41598-020-73623-x](https://doi.org/10.1038/s41598-020-73623-x)